 Regarding attorney fees, in certain circumstances, our firm will charge a flat-fee for a formal probate administration.
 Some of those circumstances include, no litigation issues in the administration, minimal creditor claims, no in-fighting amongst beneficiaries, consents and waivers signed by beneficiaries and assets which are easy to marshal.

 Very few firms are willing to charge a flat-fee for a formal administration, however, we believe you should not have to hold your breath every time you have questions for your probate lawyer.
 Again, this type of arrangement is not appropriate in all cases, contact us to discuss.

 Should a flat-fee arrangement not be appropriate, probate administration matters are charged hourly.
 It is typical to collect a retainer at the inception of a matter (which is a prepayment of billable hours), then upon the depletion of the retainer, an invoice is sent monthly until the probate administration is closed.

-We provide a complimentary initial consultation to answer your questions about formal probate proceedings in Florida.
+We provide an initial consultation to answer your questions about formal probate proceedings in Florida.
 Call 561-855-0348 or email us to schedule an appointment.
 We serve Palm Beach Gardens and families all over the country with loved ones in Florida.